tshepang/blog/content/Wreck-It Ralph (2012).md

 delightful character in a form of computer glitch, an outcast that he reluctantly befriends.

-The whole thing is typical Disney, but it\'s all good formula.
-The animation is good (check the racing cars and the high-resolution game) and the story enchanting, and it\'s all predictable of course.
+The whole thing is typical Disney, but it's all good formula.
+The animation is good (check the racing cars and the high-resolution game) and the story enchanting, and it's all predictable of course.